Qubinode/qubinode-installer/README.md

 * Multinode Depolyment
 * Libvirt with KVM  OCP - (Experimental)
 * OpenWrt Router Support - (Experimental

-## Contributions
-We value community and collaboration, therefore any contribution back to the project/community is always welcome.

-## Ways to contribute
-We kindly ask you to open an issue if you find anything wrong and or something that can be improved during your usage of qubinode.
-If it's something that you're able to fix, please fork the project, apply your fix and submit a merge request, then we'll review and approve your merge request.
-Thank you for using qubinode we're looking forward to your contribution back to the project.

 ## Acknowledgments
 * [bertvv](https://github.com/bertvv)